themachinethatgoesping/themachinethatgoesping/docs/source/modules/navigation/datastructures/sensordatastructures.rst

-SensorData structures
+Sensordata structures
 #####################

-Simple structures to store sensor data from IMU, compass, position system, depth sensor (e.g rtk signal) and heave sensor SensorDataLatLon which records lat/lon can be implicitly converted to and from SensorDataUTM which stores utm coordinates.
+Simple structures to store sensor data from IMU, compass, position system, depth sensor (e.g rtk signal) and heave sensor SensordataLatLon which records lat/lon can be implicitly converted to and from SensordataUTM which stores utm coordinates.

 Example usage
 =============